Qianlong Emperor: Frontier wars

-The Qianlong Emperor was a successful military leader.
+The Qianlong Emperor's military record was mixed.
 Immediately after ascending the throne, he sent armies to suppress the Miao rebellion.
 He greatly expanded the territory controlled by the Qing Empire through the Ten Great Campaigns.
 The Qing empire expanded to twice the size of the prior Ming state, incorporating vast swathes of Inner Asia into its domain.
 Some scholars consider Qing expansionism to be colonial in nature.

-Under the Qianlong Emperor's reign, the Dzungar Khanate based in Dzungharia was defeated by the Qing state as the climax of the Dzungar-Qing Wars.
+Under the Qianlong Emperor's reign, the Dzungar Khanate based in Dzungharia was defeated by the Qing state as the climax of the Dzungar–Qing Wars.
 The Qing state would subsequently conquer the neighbouring Turkic oasis states of the Tarim basin as a byproduct of said conflict.
 The two regions of Dzungharia and the Tarim basin, which historically were separate geographies and cultures, would be conjoined and renamed as Xinjiang, while to the west, Ili was conquered and garrisoned.

 The incorporation of Xinjiang into the Qing Empire resulted from the final defeat and destruction of the Dzungars (or Zunghars), a coalition of Western Mongol tribes.
 The Qianlong Emperor then ordered the Dzungar genocide.
-According to the Qing dynasty scholar Wei Yuan, 40% of the 600,000 Dzungars were killed by smallpox, 20% fled to the Russian Empire or Kazakh tribes, and 30% were killed by the Qing army, in what Michael Edmund Clarke described as "the complete destruction of not only the Zunghar state but of the Zunghars as a people."
+According to the Qing dynasty scholar Wei Yuan, 40% of the 600,000 Dzungars were killed by smallpox, 20% fled to the Russian Empire or Kazakh tribes, and 30% were killed by the Qing army, in what Michael Edmund Clarke described as "the complete destruction of not only the Zunghar state but of the Zunghars as a people".
 Historian Peter Perdue has argued that the decimation of the Dzungars was the result of an explicit policy of genocide launched by the Qianlong Emperor.

 The Dzungar genocide has been compared to the Qing extermination of the Jinchuan Tibetan people in 1776, which also occurred during the Qianlong Emperor's reign.
 When victorious troops returned to Beijing, a celebratory hymn was sung in their honour.
 A Manchu version of the hymn was recorded by the Jesuit Amiot and sent to Paris.